Written by Kim Wilhelm

 It's a category of whole life insurance tailored to help your family pay for your end-of-life expenses.
 The policies are usually smaller than traditional life policies, around $50,000 or less.

-It can cover your funeral and other related expenses, like the service, burial, casket, headstone, or cremation if you prefer that.
+It can cover your funeral costs and other related expenses, like the service, burial, casket, headstone, or cremation if you prefer that.
 You can also structure your policy to help your family cover hospital costs and other debts you may have.

 How Insurers Determine If You’re a Smoker